Ambeeru-Vignesh/Knowledge-Retrieval/Readme.md

-# Project 1: Knowledge Retrieval (part - 2 Implement search algorithm)
+# Project 1: Knowledge Retrieval (part - 2 Implement Monte Carlo Tree Search (MCTS) Algorithm)

 ## Introduction

-This part of project includes implementing Iterative Deepening Search (IDS) and A\* Search algorithms to retrieve a task tree based on the user's goal, and the ability to handle multiple ways to prepare an object efficiently using heuristics and cost functions.
+This part of project includes Monte Carlo Tree Search algorithm(MCTS) to retrieve a task tree based on the user's goal, optimized through simulations to determine the best steps based on success rates.

 ## Features

 - Load and process a FOON graph from a text file.
 - Specify goal objects (e.g., dishes or foods), their states, ingredients, and containers.
-- Performs both Iterative Deepening Search and A\* Search through FOON nodes to find a sequence of steps required to achieve the goal.
+- Performs Monte Carlo Tree Search algorithm(MCTS) through FOON nodes to find the best sequence of steps required to achieve the goal.
 - Saves the generated task tree to an output file.

 ## Usage